Marriage Act 1949 (Amendment) Bill [HL]

 Groups Affected

-- Law enforcement agencies: These agencies will be responsible for investigating and prosecuting offences under the amended Act.
+- Law enforcement agencies: They will be responsible for investigating and prosecuting cases under the new offense.

-- The Judiciary: The Courts will be involved in hearing and determining any cases brought under the amended Act.
+- The Judiciary: Courts will deal with any cases brought under the amended act.

 Powered by nyModel